mcdudr01/CECS550DSAnimator9000/README.md

 # CECS550DSAnimator9000
 A simple program to take C# code and animate it, provided that the code is focused on manipulating managed datastructures.

 Currently visualizes Stack and Queue datastructures and operations.

+Uses GraphViz to produce each animation frame.